What are the European schooling and education criteria to which accredited European schools must conform?

 As far as the linguistic conditions of the education provided are concerned, a school may be accredited only if, within the meaning of the General Rules of the European Schools (available in the

-It offers mother tongue courses to pupils without their own language section.
-The minimum number of pupils as from which such a course is created is left to the discretion of the Accredited European School.
+It offers mother tongue / dominant language courses to pupils without their own language section although the minimum number of pupils as from which such a course is created is left to the discretion of the Accredited European School.
+This minimum number of pupils will be indicated in the Dossier of Conformity.

 Pupils without their own language section receive support to learn the language of the section which they join.

-Language learning provision in terms of Languages II, III and IV complies with the Regulations in force in the European Schools, more especially with the provisions of the General Rules of the European Schools and with the particular decisions of the Board of Governors concerning the teaching of languages.
+Language learning provision in terms of Languages 2, 3 and 4 complies with the Regulations in force in the European Schools, more especially with the provisions of the General Rules of the European Schools and with the particular decisions of the Board of Governors concerning the teaching of languages.
 Exceptions to the aforementioned regulations may, however, be proposed by the school which is a candidate for accreditation at the time of submission of the Dossier of Conformity and must, where applicable, be approved by the Board of Governors.